willwnekowicz/simple-docker-registry/README.md

-docker-registry-setup
+One Click Docker Registry
 =====================

+DO NOT USE: IN PRODUCTION

-A ridiculously easy setup script for a docker registry server with NGINX
+The goal of this project is to create a ridiculously easy setup script for a private docker registry server with NGINX using SSL.